 How To Plant Garlic Step-By-Step

 Oh my gosh, have you ever had the chance to plant garlic?
-Once you grow garlic there is no going back to buying garlic at the stores.
-It tastes so much better as a fresh product and is so easy to grow, anyone can do it.
-Did you know that within those garlic bulbs is a chemical called allicin?
+Once you grow garlic, there is no return to buying it at the stores.
+It tastes so much better as a fresh product and is so easy to grow that anyone can do it.
+Did you know that there is a chemical called allicin within those garlic bulbs?
 That’s where the aroma comes from.
 I bet you can almost smell the garlic, right?

 I’m updating this post because a dear reader and friend, Jackie P., sent me some of her homegrown garlic.
-I am beyond honored to receive these Transylvania soft neck garlic bulbs and these Music hard neck garlic bulbs.
-I can’t wait to plant some of them, and of course, use them in many meals now and in the future!
+I am beyond honored to receive these Transylvania soft-neck garlic bulbs and these Music hard-neck garlic bulbs.
+I can’t wait to plant some of them and use them in many meals now and in the future!
 Thank you, Jackie!

-This is what Jackie told me, “We grew about 200 bulbs this year.
-I ordered a new heirloom, Old German, and it will be delivered this fall.
+Jackie told me, “We grew about 200 bulbs this year.
+I ordered a new heirloom, Old German, which will be delivered this fall.
 We plant before the first frost.
-It lies dormant over the winter.
-Pops up in the spring.
-Plant cloves 2 inches down, 5 inches apart.
+It lies dormant over the winter and pops up in the spring—plant cloves 2 inches down, 5 inches apart.
 Cover with 5 inches of straw above the soil level.

 Leave the straw on it in the spring.
 If you have a drought, the straw will keep moisture in there.
-Dig up carefully the last week of June.
-If a prediction of lots of rain is coming, dig it up right before that.
+Dig it up carefully the last week of June.
+If there is a prediction of lots of rain, dig it up right before that.
 Sitting in water destroys outer skins and makes it hard to dig up.”

 I quote Wikipedia, “When fresh garlic is chopped or crushed, the enzyme alliinase converts alliin into allicin, which is responsible for the aroma of fresh garlic.
 The allicin generated is unstable and quickly changes into a series of other sulfur-containing compounds, such as diallyl disulfide.”

 Mark and I are pretty sick with an upset stomach, and I’m sure it has to do with the amount of garlic we put in our meals.
 LOL!
 I make a garlic soup to take to people who are sick to help ward off severe colds and flu.
-When you feel that scratchy throat feeling, you may want to make this soup.
-I’m not saying it will cure a cold, but the warm soup may help clean out the gunk in your throat and sinuses.
+You may want to make this soup when you have a scratchy throat.
+I’m not saying it will cure a cold, but the warm soup may help clean the gunk in your throat and sinuses.
 My recipe is at the bottom of this post.

 In case you missed this post, Garlic: Everything You Need To Know